kstencell/github-actions-podcast-feed/README.md

 # github-actions-podcast-feed

-This repo was created to follow along with the Linkin Learning Professional Certificate course called Career Essentials in GitHub Professional Certificate
+This repo has a example feed.yaml file that was used to test [Podcast Generator](https://github.com/marketplace/actions/podcast-generator-kstencell) GitHub Action that I published on the marketplace